Lifestyle

 U.S. collector John owned an extensive collection of 40 iconic cars valued at $50 million.
 He opted to set up a private operating foundation, which then owned the cars.
 About $10 million in liquid assets was earmarked for collection maintenance.
 John wanted to be sure that his vehicles could be displayed at various car shows around the world, and the private foundation helped make that possible.

-His financial and estate advisors explained that an operating foundation must satisfy certain conditions, but once satisfied the tax benefits are simple.
-The operating foundation is federally tax exempt, so John could make gifts to the foundation and pay no gift tax and also receive an income tax deduction.
-If the assets of the operating foundation generated income, only a modest excise tax applies.
+His financial and estate advisors explained that an operating foundation must satisfy certain conditions, but once satisfied, the tax benefits are simple.
+The operating foundation is federally tax exempt, so John could make gifts to the foundation and pay no gift tax, and also receive an income tax deduction.
+If the assets of the operating foundation generated income, only a modest excise tax would apply.
 And when John died, there would be no estate tax to be paid on the foundation’s assets.
-All in all, on his $60m foundation, John reduced his gift and estate tax liability by $24 million.
+All in all, on his $60 million foundation, John reduced his gift and estate tax liability by $24 million.

 2. Trusts and LLCs